digitalbazaar/bedrock-examples/basic-modals-example/README.md

 ```
 This html file allows us to extend layout.html, which is provided within bedrock-views, and also gives us an area to place our content which we will define soon.

-Now, lets create a folder called modals where we can start creating some modals.
+Now, lets create a folder called example where we can start working on some front-end examples.

-Now we can create a file called modals.js within our new folder and populate it with the following
+Now we can create a file called examples.js within our new folder and populate it with the following

 ```javascript
 define([